dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 generalized to almost anything.
 Moreover, there is a continuum between the two and neither can be completely reached.
 It's best to attune your actions to both, when possible.
 It should always be possible, but that doesn't mean it's easy.
+Intelligence and creativity help immensely.

 Cohering to the relevant means you consider your relationship to your local surroundings first, whether or not that means local in the